“Someone died today in #Charlottesville because an ideology of hatred marched through the city, wanting battle.” – DeRay Mckesson

 I believe that “open education is a tool for social change”.
 I’m writing about open education using a critical approach, based on the voices and stories of academic staff, many of whom are precariously employed, as well as students.
-Throughout all of this work I am connected to and inspired by many scholars — in South Africa, Kenya, India, Australia, Brazil, Canada, the US, and across Europe — who also see open education as a way of increasing access to education, decolonising education, and decreasing inequality.
+Throughout all of this work I am connected to and inspired by many scholars — in South Africa, Kenya, Egypt, India, Australia, Brazil, Canada, the US, and across Europe — who also see open education as a way of increasing access to education, decolonising education, and decreasing inequality.

 My overwhelming feeling right now, however, is that words are not enough.